About Gabriella Loncharnoch

 Ancestry & Personal Background

-Gabriella Loncharnoch grew up on Sydney’s Northern Beaches in Australia, the daughter of an engineer and a hospitality professional.
-Trained in classical ballet by Chambers de Maria and educated at a selective performing arts high school, she later worked as a personal assistant, in government data entry, and in film and television.
+Gabriella Loncharnoch grew up on Sydney’s Northern Beaches in Australia, the daughter of a migrant engineer from Europe and her mother worked for Elanora Country Golf Club on the Sydney Northern Beaches.
+All of her mother’s ancestors were from Britain and came to Australia during the skilled migrant surge.
+Gabriella trained in classical ballet and educated at a selective performing arts high school, she later worked as a personal assistant, in government data entry, and in film and television.

-Her ancestry traces deeply to Britain and northern Europe, with DNA links to Devon (Cornwall), Scotland, Ireland, Viking, and other European lineages, some genetic testing dating as far back as 10,000 BC in Britain.
+Her ancestry traces deeply to Britain and northern Europe, with DNA links to Devon (Cornwall), England, with some more indirect links to Scotland, Ireland.
+There is also Viking, and other European lineages, some genetic testing dating as far back as 10,000 BC in Britain.

 Business & Research Biography